-Display A Table From SQLite Database In Python Flask
+Display SQLite Data In HTML Table With Python Flask

 Welcome to a tutorial on how to create a table from an SQLite Database in Python Flask.
 So you have some data in the database that you wish to display in a “nice HTML table”?
 Well, it really isn’t that difficult.
 Read on for the step-by-step example!